AWSome-Town-Hall/Resources/README.md

-# Gatsby Tutorials
+# AWSome Town Hall

-[Gatsby Tutorials](https://www.gatsbytutorials.com) is a website that aims to list every GatsbyJS learning resource currently available online. 🎉
+[AWSome Town Hall](AWSome-Town-Hall.github.io) is a open source community website that aims to list every Amazon Web Services(AWS) learning resource currently available online. 🎉

 You can find tutorials that interest you in several ways: